mjslabs/auth-plug/README.md

 Build and Test
 ---

-This project uses Go and make to build and test.
-Go 1.11+ is required for the use of Go modules.
+This project is made with Go, and so requires Go to build and test.
+Go 1.11+ is required due to the use of Go modules.
+A Makefile is also provided for convenience.

 ```bash
 # Run tests